Close-up of a person holding a CV and reviewing with pen

 a standout CV depends not only on ‘what’ you say, but ‘how’ you say it

-• Ensure your headings, structure, style and formats remain consistent.
+• Keep headings, structure, style, and formats consistent.

-• Ensure adequate spacing and a well-organised layout.
+• Use adequate spacing and a well-organised layout.

-• Discreet use of shading and section dividing lines are fine.
+• Subtle shading and dividing lines are fine, but avoid anything overly decorative.

 • Current basic salary.